 - Default Folder: If desired, update the name of the default folder where the artifact is installed on users' devices.
 The folder name must be alphanumeric, begin with a letter, and include 25 characters or less with no spaces.

 - EAS Integration: If you are using an application through Epic Account Services, enter the ID associated with this offer.
 This option may not be available for all offer types.

 The Images section captures digital assets used to represent and market your product throughout the storefront.
 You can upload general offer images that depict the main promotional key art for your product.
-Optionally, you can also upload separate images that display in the Library section of the Epic Games launcher for users who purchase or download your offer.
+You can also upload separate images that display in the Library section of the Epic Games launcher for users who purchase or download your offer.

 To learn more, review the Offer Images section of the Storefront Media Guide.

 On the Offer Details screen, the Optional Information section helps further define your offer by collecting additional details as needed.
 Depending on the type of offer being created, the settings available in this section may vary.

 Certain types of offers, such as Editions and Season Passes, support the ability to include sub-offers.
 When a user purchases an offer that includes one or more sub-offers, they receive entitlements for all included offers upon completing their purchase.
 For example, an Edition offer must have your base product offer (or another Edition-type offer) set as its base offer.
 You can then add up to five additional offers for items such as season passes, add-ons, or digital extras to the Edition as sub-offers.
 When a user purchases the Edition offer, they receive both your base product offer and your selected sub-offers.

 The Epic Games Launcher supports an optional Cloud Save feature that you can enable for your product.
 This feature allows users to continue their progress whenever and wherever they play next by automatically storing their save files in the cloud.
 To learn more about setting up this feature, review Cloud Saves.